IdleEchidna/EchidnaLib/README.md

 The goal of this project is to implement an easy to use system which can dynamically add commands and functionality to Discord Bots.
 I also plan to include a way to manage and control bots through the console during runtime.

+## Installation

+You can install the current version using "python -m pip install echidnalib"

 <!-- ROADMAP -->
 ## Roadmap